cyclestreets/cyclescape-servermigration/README.md

     sudo crontab -e

 (Currently that is not part of the chef management - see ticket at ??? )

+Then stop the (live) site and create a new backup (running as cyclekit) using:

+    sudo service apache2 stop
+    sudo service toolkit stop
+    sudo -u cyclekit bash /websites/cyclescape/backup/run-backups.sh

 From this point on, the new server can be safely set running.